Support services for foreign nationals in Ireland

 Scheme of repatriation

 The Reception and Integration Agency works with the Department of Social Protection (DSP) to support the repatriation of nationals of newer EU member states.
 The scheme applies to people who have failed the habitual residence condition attaching to social assistance payments.
 Any citizen of a former EU accession state, and certain other ‘special-case’ EU nationals, who find themselves destitute during their time in Ireland can apply for repatriation.
-If you wish to apply for this scheme you should contact the DSP's representative (formerly known as the Community Welfare Officer).
+If you wish to apply for this scheme you should contact the Community Welfare Officer.

 Scheme of voluntary assisted return